 What Is Sencha Green Tea?

-Before you see about sencha green tea, let’s have a clear definition of what is “green tea” firstly.
+Before you see about Sencha green tea, let’s define what “green tea” is first.
 The green tea is a type of Japanese tea that is not fermented after the harvest.
 These green tea leaves contain a lot of tannins that taste bitter.
-We will take a look at the benefit of tannin later.
+We will take a look at the benefits of tannin later.

-Tea catechins, produced in tea leaves with exposure to a lot of sunlight, are increased that has unique bitterness.
-While it contains theanine which has a sweet taste (more specifically, umami flavor), a higher amount of catechin cancels the sweetness that theanine produces.
-(Matcha, green tea made of tencha, contains a lot of theanine on the contrary)
+Tea catechins, produced in tea leaves with exposure to a lot of sunlight, are increased and have a unique bitterness.
+While it contains theanine with a sweet taste (specifically, umami flavor), a higher amount of catechin cancels the sweetness that theanine produces.
+(Matcha, green tea made of Tencha, contains a lot of theanine on the contrary)

-The harvest time for sencha is in April and May that equals 1st flush of black tea.
-But daily sencha you see at grocery stores or convenience stores should be “2nd flush” that are reasonably priced ones.
+The harvest time for Sencha is in April and May, which equals 1st flush of black tea.
+However, the daily Sencha you see at grocery stores or convenience stores should be the “2nd flush,” which is reasonably priced.

 Brief History of Sencha

-The Sencha green tea that has a beautiful green color you see today is considered to be originated by Souen Nagatani (永谷宗円) in 1738.
+The Sencha green tea that has the beautiful green color you see today is considered to have originated by Souen Nagatani (永谷宗円) in 1738.

 He was a tea farmer in Tahara, Uji, Kyoto.
-Before Souen, the sencha widely consumed among ordinary people was a brown color that was not considered to be of high quality.
-Souen developed the new method of processing sencha by steaming and rubbing on a tool called “Hoiro” (roaster, drier) that changed the whole game of sencha.
-This new method made it possible to retain its beautiful vivid green color and brings out the best taste and flavor to the sencha green tea.
+Before Souen, the Sencha widely consumed among ordinary people was a brown color that was not considered high quality.
+Souen developed a new method of processing Sencha by steaming and rubbing on a tool called “Hoiro” (roaster, drier) that changed the whole game of Sencha.
+This new method allowed it to retain its beautiful vivid green color and bring out the best taste and flavor to the Sencha green tea.

-This newly developed sencha spread like a fire in Edo and Kinki, soon became the standard of the sencha.
-That’s why Souen Nagatani is called as an originator of sencha green tea.
+This newly developed Sencha spread like a fire in Edo and Kinki and soon became the standard of the Sencha.
+That’s why Souen Nagatani is called an originator of Sencha green tea.

-Both green tea and black tea are made from the same tea tree, they go through the different process, fermented or not, that makes the difference.
+Both green tea and black tea are made from the same tea tree; they go through different processes, fermented or not, that makes the difference.
 The fermented tea is called black tea.
-It is quite amazing the same tea leaf can be green tea or black tea and have quite a different color, taste, and flavor.
+It is pretty impressive that the same tea leaf can be green or black tea and has a different color, taste, and flavor.

 Sencha Processing

 They are processed with heat (steam) to stop oxidation.
-Then they are rubbed carefully to keep its shape until the moisture they contain to a low level.
-Many varieties of Japanese teas are processed with steam that makes them keep the vivid green color.
-Green teas are produced all around the world, however, the processing with steam is quite unique to Japan while other countries make them with roast and roll method.
+Then, they are rubbed carefully to keep their shape until the moisture they contain is low.
+Many Japanese teas are processed with steam, making them keep the vivid green color.
+Green teas are produced all around the world.
+However, the process of steam is unique to Japan, while other countries make it using the roast-and-roll method.

 Fukamushi Sencha (Deeply Steamed Sencha)

-While general sencha takes about 30 to 40 seconds of steaming time, however, “Fukamushi sencha” (Deeply steamed sencha) takes 60 to 120 seconds of steaming that makes their tea leaves softener.
-When you pour Fukamushi sencha, these softer leaves that have been steamed longer bringing out more flavors of the tea, deeper green color, and stronger taste.
+While general Sencha takes 30 to 40 seconds to steam, “Fukamushi Sencha” (Deeply steamed Sencha) takes 60 to 120 seconds to steam to make their tea leaves softener.
+When you pour Fukamushi Sencha, these softer leaves that have been steamed longer bring out more tea flavors, a deeper green color, and a more pungent taste.

 Sencha Green Tea Benefits